dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/releases/dotnet-release.md

 ## 3. Nightly Branch Tasks (Not needed for Preview-only release)

-1. - [ ] Merge master branch to nightly
+1. - [ ] Merge main branch to nightly
-1. - [ ] Run the same `update-dependencies` command(s) in nightly that were run for the master branch
+1. - [ ] Run the same `update-dependencies` command(s) in nightly that were run for the main branch
 1. - [ ] Inspect generated changes for correctness
 1. - [ ] Commit generated changes
 1. - [ ] Create PR